In this post, you’ll learn 15 actionable and timeless lead generation strategies that are simple enough for anyone to implement TODAY.

 This is not the case when it comes to Facebook Messenger…

-Also, Facebook Messenger has the highest open rate compared to any other channel:
+Facebook Messenger has higher open rates than almost any other channel:

 With reports of open rates well above 80%, you can expect your message to be seen by almost everyone you send it to.